Click Here if you want to Confidentially report a Sexual Assault.

 - You do not have to decide right away if you want to prosecute or not.
 Under Georgia law you have up to two years to make that decision.
 You also have the right to change your mind as to whether or not you wish to prosecute.
 It is important that an exam and rape kit be completed so if you do decide to prosecute later, the evidence is available for use in court.

-- You have the right to pursue disciplinary action against your assailant under the UWG Student Conduct Code which can be found at http://www.westga.edu/handbook/ .
+- You have the right to pursue disciplinary action against your assailant under the UWG Student Conduct Code found in the UWG Handbook..
 This action can be taken in addition to or in lieu of criminal prosecution.

 - We will support you in whatever decision you wish to make.
 We will not bully you in either direction.